Description of Accounts Relating to Financial Operations

 This chapter describes accounts that are to be used by Federal Program Agencies (FPA) for financial operations.

 - Section 1515—Authority

 Title 31 United States Code 3513 prescribes authority to the Secretary of the Treasury to organize the accounting functions and procedures and financial reports to develop an effective and coordinated system of accounting and financial reporting that integrates and consolidates the accounting results of the federal government.

-Fiscal Service establishes new Treasury Appropriation Fund Symbols (TAFS) – which include the expenditure account period of availability along with the account symbol that are derived from the annual appropriation bills without an agency request.
+Fiscal Service establishes new Treasury Appropriation Fund Symbols (TAFS) - which include the expenditure account period of availability along with the account symbol that derive from annual appropriation bills without an agency request.

 For new account actions pursuant to other legislation, entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
 Steps for entities to establish these new accounts include: